Jamath Shoffner: Coaching career

-Shoffner began his European coaching career in Luxembourg, where he coached for various youth national teams.
-He was then the assistant coach for the Luxembourg Senior national team during World Cup qualifying.
-He was then a part of the staff for the USA U20 national team during the 2019 World Cup in Poland, where players such as Timothy Weah, Sergino Dest, and Chris Richards headlined the team.
+Shoffner began his coaching career in Europe in Luxembourg, where he worked with various youth national teams and later served as an assistant coach with the senior national team during FIFA World Cup qualification campaigns.
+He was also part of the coaching staff of the United States under-20 national team at the 2019 FIFA U-20 World Cup in Poland.

-He then went on to be an assistant coach at Virton in Belgium under Dino Toppmöller.
+He subsequently worked as an assistant coach at Virton in Belgium under Dino Toppmöller.